Finnish-Estonian case: Gulf of Finland

 Main theoretical approaches:

-The outputs of the work are mapping priority areas for MCH and MSP, evaluation of MCH vulnerability and Maritime Cultural Heritage impact assessment strategy for MSP.
-Moreover, a status report on socio-economic aspects in analysed pilot areas will be provided, as well as status report on pilot cooperation management show cases.
-The status reports will be spread to regional and municipal planning, MCH agencies and private (touristic) entities.
+The outputs of the work are mapping priority areas for MCH and MSP; evaluate MCH vulnerability; develop Maritime Cultural Heritage impact assessment strategy for MSP; status report on socio-economic aspects in analysed pilot areas; status report on pilot cooperation management show cases; status reports will be spread to regional and municipal planning, MCH agencies and private (touristic) entities.